Practical context behind inductive and capacitive line behaviour

 Distributed electrical nature of transmission lines

-Transmission lines are inherently distributed systems.
-Their electrical parameters are spread continuously along the conductor length rather than concentrated at discrete points.
+Transmission line electrical parameters are spread continuously along the conductor length rather than concentrated at discrete points.
 Each infinitesimal section contains both series inductance and shunt capacitance acting simultaneously.

 This distributed structure enables wave propagation and explains why lumped models fail for medium and long lines.
 A transmission line does not switch between inductive and capacitive elements; its classification depends on the net reactive exchange with the grid.